Jan-Frederic/clockify-project-starter/README.md

 # clockify-project-starter
-This project adds clockify project entries.
+This project adds clockify project entries and starts and stops it.